Frequently Asked Questions

 You may certainly make provision for any property that you own to be given to the BSR, but again, it is very important that you consult with your legal advisor regarding details.

 My family and friends are my first priority.
 Can I make a legacy to the BSR which comes after these people?

 Yes.
 There are two main ways to ensure that your family takes priority whilst supporting the BSR as well.
-The first is by making a residuary gift, which simply means that after all family obligations are met, the remainder of the estate is directed to the BSR.
-The other is called a reversionary legacy, which allows your designated family member to be provided for first.
+The first is by making a Residual Gift, which simply means that after all family obligations are met, the remainder of the estate is directed to the BSR.
+The other is called a Reversionary Legacy, which allows your designated family member to be provided for first.
 When this original beneficiary dies, the gift in your will reverts to the BSR.